|Photo courtesy Allison Frederick.|

 THE WEEK BEFORE: Test plan, playlist, logistics.

 Having a plan for your 2K is extremely helpful.
 Your coach can give you suggestions for a race plan—usually what works is something similar to an on-the-water race you’ve had that went well.
 A few times in the week leading up to the test, make time to sit on the erg for 2000 meters and visualize your race plan while holding steady state splits.
 Practice transitions—when you want to increase the rate or drop your split—and rehearse in your mind encouraging yourself through a good test.
+If you have no idea what your plan is, check out my post on the three best 2K erg test strategies.

 If you can listen to music for your test, make a playlist several days before.
 A 2K is only two or three songs long, so pick ones that you know will inspire and encourage you.
 I’ll be putting up a playlist this weekend that you might find some good ones on!
 Check back Monday for my February blog playlist!
 You can also look through my teammate Megan Kalmoe’s playlist that includes one song from each of the women training here in San Diego.